-I’m a self proclaimed pear queen!
+I’m a self-proclaimed pear queen!
 Pears, how do I love thee?
-Let me count the ways…
+Let me count the ways. . .

-Besides being tasty, there are more reasons to love pears.
+Besides being tasty, there are other reasons to love pears.
 Pears are not a commonly allergenic food, are not known to contain measurable amounts of oxalates or purines, and are also not one of the 12 foods most frequently containing pesticide residues.

-Pears are a good source of dietary fiber – a medium pear contains 6 grams of fiber, which is 24% of the recommended daily value.
-Pears also contain about 10% of the Daily Value of vitamin C, copper, and vitamin K.
+Pears are a good source of dietary fiber.
+A medium pear contains 6 grams of fiber, which is 24% of the recommended daily value.
+Pears also contain about 10% of the daily value of vitamin C, copper, and vitamin K.

 When selecting a pear, check for ripeness by gently pressing at the neck of the pear.
 Look for pears that are firm, but not too hard.
 Pears should be left at room temperature to ripen.
 Once their skin yields to gentle pressure, they are ripe and ready to be eaten.
 Refrigerate once the pears have ripened to your liking.

-Use an apple core to core and slice the pears.
+Use an apple corer to core and slice the pears.
 My kids may not choose to get pears to eat themselves, but they are always delighted when I hand them a plate of cut ripe pears.
 If the pears are overripe, core and blend them in a power blender with skin on for more nutrition.
 It makes a delicious drink.
 Try my Pear Claflouti for a healthy breakfast, brunch or dessert.
 Pears are a nice addition to this Pear Pomegranate Green Salad made with pomegranate seeds and honey walnuts.
 Do you have good ways to fix, cook or bake with pears?
 Please share them with us.